 Learn to stay in the calm zone.
 If you are the partner, interact only when both of you are cool.

-A first step is to learn about the nature of anger and the damage it does.
-Bpd anger outbursts are often a form of bullying.
+A first step in the direction of staying in the calm zone is to learn about the nature of anger and the damage it does.
+Bpd anger outbursts often become bullying.
 "If you don't do what I want you are hurting my feelings so I'm going to get back at you!"
 Anger creates relationships based on coercion, not love or cooperation.

 If you erupt often into anger, probably you believe that it's because you are the victim.
-"I've been hurt so I have a right to hurt you back," is the bpd lullaby.
-Alas, it's a lullaby that can lull you into inability to sustain positive gratifying relationships.
+"I've been hurt so I have a right to hurt you back," is a core bpd belief.
+Alas, it's a belief that can lull you into inability to sustain positive gratifying relationships.

 Replace anger interactions with development of exit and self-soothing routines.
 Learn to recognize early cues that indicate it's time to remove yourself from a situation you can't handle.
 Remove yourself like a pot from a stove.
-Calm down, and then return to the dialogue when you can follow collaborative talking rules.
+Calm down.
+Return to the dialogue when you feel calm enough to stay calm and collaborative.

 Frequent anger outbursts are totally incompatible with mature relationships.
 Young children get mad often.
 Mature adults rarely erupt in high-arousal anger.